-SEJS is committed to ensuring provision for all of its pupils including those with Special Educational Needs and Disabilities (SEND).
-We pride ourselves on meeting the needs of all learners either academically, socially or emotionally.
-We ensure the delivery of varied provision to cater for the needs of pupils whatever their barriers to learning.
+We are committed to ensuring provision for all of our pupils, including those with Special Educational Needs and Disabilities (SEND).
+We pride ourselves on meeting the needs of all learners academically, physically, socially and emotionally.
+We ensure the appropriate level of support to cater for the needs of pupils, whatever their barriers to learning.

 The Inclusion and Provision team